HazyResearch/deepdive/doc/performance.md

 ### Gibbs sampler options

-You can optionally parse java options (such as -Xmx) and command line options to the Gibbs sampler executable.
-The default Java options are `-Xmx4g` and the default sampler options are `-l 1000 -s 10 -i 1000 -t 4`.
+You can optionally parse command line options to the Gibbs sampler executable.
+The default sampler options are `-l 300 -s 1 -i 500 -a 0.1`.
 Allowed options are:

     -l <value> | --learning_epochs <value>
           number of epochs for learning (required)